unisb-bioinf/causaltrail/README.md

 ####Direct Query Formulation####
 Queries can be entered directly into the Edit field at the top of the *Query Control Panel*.
 Correctness of queries is checked while typing.
-The background color of the Edit field switches to green if the query is correct and to red otherwise.
+The background colour of the Edit field switches to green if the query is correct and to red otherwise.
 Queries can be submitted by a click on the green tick next to the Edit field or by pressing *Enter*.